 Brands with a strong purpose offer a theme that people want to join and participate in.
 That the brand can activate not only through good stories, but on a broad level: from the product to initiatives that are more than a nice story.
 Because these brands do not just call on people to share and participate.
 They do this under the banner of a connectable mission.
 Deutsche Telekom has created a good example with “Sea Hero Quest”: the app, which helps dementia research, has not only achieved over 4 million downloads – it has also collected research data worth more than 14,000 research years.
 And that credibly conveys what the brand stands for: Life is for Sharing.

-Deeply rooted in the company, purpose becomes a true and living mission statement.
+Deeply rooted in the company, purpose becomes a living mission statement.